STEP 1. REGISTRATION PERIOD:

 - Fulbright scholars cannot return to the United States under the professor or research scholar category for 24 months following the conclusion of the Fulbright grant.
 However, they can travel to the U.S. for personal reasons (tourism), conferences, etc.

-For a listing of all the scholarships awarded during the previous years, please visit http://www.fulbright.gr/grantees_gr.html.
+For a listing of all the scholarships awarded during the current and previous years, please visit http://www.fulbright.gr/grantees_gr.html.
 Each year, recipients are posted on the website by late June.

 Registration and Application Procedures